Electronic drum: 1970s

 The first electronic drum was created in the early 1970s by Graeme Edge, drummer of The Moody Blues, in collaboration with Sussex University Professor Brian Groves.
 The device was used in the song "Procession" from the 1971 album Every Good Boy Deserves Favour.

 The first commercial electronic drum was the Pollard Syndrum, released by Pollard Industries in 1976.
 It consisted of an electric sound generator with one or more drum pads.
-It quickly caught the attention of numerous high-profile drummers/percussionists at the time, such as Carmine Appice and Terry Bozzio.
+It quickly caught the attention of numerous high-profile drummers/percussionists at the time, such as Carmine Appice, Chester Thompson and Terry Bozzio.
 However, the Syndrum was a financial failure and the company failed in the following years.

 In 1978, the Simmons company was created to produce commercial electronic drums sets.
-Its most notable product was the SDS-5, released in 1981.
-With its characteristic hexagon-shaped pads, the SDS-5 was first used by Richard James Burgess on From the Tea-rooms of Mars ...., "Chant No. 1" by Spandau Ballet, and "Angel Face" by Shock.
+Its most notable product was the Simmons SDSV, released in 1981.
+With its characteristic hexagon-shaped pads, the SDSV was first used by Richard James Burgess on From the Tea-rooms of Mars ...., "Chant No. 1" by Spandau Ballet, and "Angel Face" by Shock.
 After its debut on the top musical chart shows and parades, this electronic instrument garnered significant attention from established and influential rock/pop musicians.
-The sound of the SDS-5 is often described retrospectively with phrases such as "awful" or "sounded like trash can lids" by those who employed them at the time.
+The sound of the SDSV is often described retrospectively with phrases such as "awful" or "sounded like trash can lids" by those who employed them at the time.
 Despite the critics, the distinctive Simmons sound was extensively used during the 1980s by pop/rock & synth-pop groups such as Duran Duran and progressive rock bands such as Rush, among others.
 Simmons drums are often viewed somewhat nostalgically by those who began to experiment with these early forays into electronic drums and percussion.